 (8) "Review period" is one full licensing renewal cycle.
 For purposes of a compliance audit, the review period will be the one year preceding the audit due date.

-(9) "Technical assistance" means guidance provided by commission staff to help the nurse comply with laws and rules.
+(9) "Technical assistance" means guidance provided by board staff to help the nurse comply with laws and rules.

 WAC 246-840-220